puppetlabs/puppet-docs/source/pe/3.7/r10k_run.md

 When you're actively developing on a given environment, this is the best way to deploy your changes.
 When an environment is deployed for the first time, it automatically updates all modules as well.
-For subsequent updates, only the environment itself will be updated.
+For subsequent updates, only the environment itself is updated.

 ###Update a single environment and its modules